The construction of medieval Norman Castles began soon after the Norman conquest of England by William the Conqueror in 1066.

 These castles opened a new era in the history of England and castle construction, they were inspired by castles built by the Franks in Francia (Kingdom of the Franks).

 According to various estimates of medieval castles by archaeologists, Normans built nearly 500 castles within the first 20 years of the reign of William the Conqueror.

 These Norman castles were scattered all over England, although special attention was paid to strategic locations and important towns.

 Various improvements were gradually introduced to Normal Castles with the passage of time and after 1070, square towers with four-cornered turrets became popular.

 The first castles that Normans built were called motte and bailey castles which in French stands for “clod of earth and enclosure” respectively.

 Eventually, round keeps became more popular because it was easier to defend a medieval castle with round keeps compared to square keeps.

-Location was very important in the construction of a Norman castle.
-This medieval castle was called a motte castle because it was built on a large mound which could be anywhere between 25 feet and 100 feet in height.
+Positioning was very important in the construction of a Norman castle.
+This medieval castle was called a motte castle because it was built on a large mound that could be anywhere between 25 feet and 100 feet in height.

 The construction of Normal Castles in England ushered in a new era of castle building.
 Previously, there were very few medieval castles in the country and even those had major defects compared to the latter Norman Castles.